 Hi there! 👋 I’m Joanna, author of The Blond Travels.
 If you find my articles helpful, I’d be happy if you could follow me on Instagram, or .
 Support from readers like you means a lot to me and helps to keep this website alive.
 Thank you! 🙏

-Scooters in Chiang Mai are everywhere.
-Just like anywhere in Thailand, they are used for transportation of people, goods and even animals.
-For expats living in Chiang Mai they help to get to work quickly and to see places further away from the city, which often cannot be found in any guide books.
+Scooters are everywhere in Chiang Mai.
+Just like anywhere else in Thailand, they are used for transportation of people, goods and even animals.
+For expats living in Chiang Mai they are a necessary tool to get to work quickly and to see places further away from the city, which often cannot be found in any guide books.

 I always encourage visitors, who are a little bit more adventurous, to rent a scooter and go for a road trip.
 It is a much better way to see the area than organised tours.
 To avoid unnecessary trouble and accidents it is very important to prepare yourself before you even come to Chiang Mai.

 Improve your driving skills at home.
 Rent or borrow a scooter and drive around your town.
 It is important to know the basics: how to use indicators and how to keep your balance.
 Driving a scooter might seem easy, but I have seen many accidents caused by lack of those basic skills.

 Remember about insurance!
 To be fully insured you need to have a driving licence that permits you to drive scooters, or motorbikes.
 Otherwise, in case of an accident, you won’t receive any compensation.
 You can read about driving licences a little further in this post.